lasq88/CTF/justCTF2020/remap/README.md

 3. run the same code as in intended solution

 My take was to take a look at python38.dll in Ghidra, check function _PyEval_EvalFrameDefault and compare it to same function from not-modified python38.dll + python source code ( https://github.com/python/cpython/blob/master/Python/ceval.c ).
 This is very time consuming and I only managed to figure out 13/120 opcodes in few hours.
-I was hoping to discover some kind of patter (like all opcodes shifted by 3) but there was none :(
+I was hoping to discover some kind of pattern (like all opcodes shifted by 3) but there was none :(

 I've learned a lot about python internals though, which is good.